hermangroup/docs/wallets/dashcore/send-receive.rst

 .. meta::
-   :description: Guide to sending and receiving Dash using the Dash Core wallet
+   :description: Guide to sending and receiving Historia using the Historia Core wallet
-   :keywords: dash, core, wallet, send, receive, transaction
+   :keywords: historia, core, wallet, send, receive, transaction

-.. _dashcore-send-receive:
+.. _historiacore-send-receive:

 =====================
 Sending and receiving
 =====================

-Your Dash Core Wallet is associated with a number of unique addresses that can be used to send and receive Dash.
+Your Historia Core Wallet is associated with a number of unique addresses that can be used to send and receive Historia.
 Each address holds its own balance, and the sum of all your balances is what appears on the **Overview** tab.
-When you send Dash, your wallet will automatically transfer funds from as many of your addresses as necessary to the destination address, which is controlled by another Dash user and associated with their wallet.
+When you send Historia, your wallet will automatically transfer funds from as many of your addresses as necessary to the destination address, which is controlled by another Historia user and associated with their wallet.
 You can control which addresses you use using the Coin Control feature.

-When you confirm a transaction, Dash Core will enter the transaction in a block, which will then be added to the blockchain for other clients to confirm.
+When you confirm a transaction, Historia Core will enter the transaction in a block, which will then be added to the blockchain for other clients to confirm.
 A transaction is generally considered confirmed once six blocks have been added after the block containing your transaction, although